veceravojtech/gpwebpay/README.md

     try {
         $response = CardPayResponse::createFromArray($_POST);
     } catch(GpWebPayErrorByCustomerResponse $gpWebPayErrorByCustomerResponse) {
-        /**
+        // some pretty error box for customer information about HIS mistake like invalid card number /**
          * WARNING: do not rely blindly on this detection - for example if YOU (developer) are sending
          * card number in a hidden field, because the customer provided it to its account before and
-         * does not need to enter it again, but the card number has been refused by GP web pay, you will
+         * does not need to enter it again, but the card number has been refused by GP WebPay,
-         * show to the customer confusing message about an invalid card number, although he does not
+         * you will show to the customer confusing message about an invalid card number,
-         * enter it.
+         * although he does not enter it.
-         * For Full list of auto-detected customer
+         * For full list of auto-detected customer
          * mistakes @see GpWebPayErrorByCustomerResponse::isErrorCausedByCustomer
          */
-        // some pretty error box for customer information about HIS mistake echo $gpWebPayErrorByCustomerResponse->getLocalizedMessage();
+        echo $gpWebPayErrorByCustomerResponse->getLocalizedMessage();
     } catch(GpWebPayErrorResponse $gpWebPayErrorResponse) {
-        /* GP web pay refuses request by OUR (developer) mistake
+        /* GP WebPay refuses request by OUR (developer) mistake like duplicate order number
          * - show an apology to the customer and log this, solve this */ } catch(GpWebPayException $gpWebPayException) {
+        /* some generic error like processing error on GP WebPay server,
-        // some more generic error, show an apology to the customer and log this, solve this }
+         * show an apology to the customer and log this, solve this */ }
     /**
      * its OK, lets process $response->getParametersForDigest();